KhushJani/Predicting-Depression-with-Python/README.md

 # SOLUTION
 Variables Used for this Analysis:
 1. **phq_score:** A score evaluated from an assessment known as the Patient Health Questionairre (PHQ) to determine the severity of mental health problems such as depression.
-You can learn more about it [here](https://neurospatms.com/everything-you-need-to-know-about-the-phq-9-test/).
     - 0 - 4: None-minimal or Normal
     - 5 - 9: Mild
     - 10 - 14: Moderate